 About five hours into Sátántangó the screen splinters as we bear witness to what is, in essence, the film’s first and only montage.
 A baroque hymnal/dirge underscores several close-ups of the rain-weary peasants whom we’ve followed from a mud-caked commune to a decrepit, empty mansion.
 Like many sequences in the film, it’s an unfulfilled promise—the villagers were expecting a bountiful, hope-filled new life led by their “resurrected” neighbor and appointed leader, Irimias (Mihály Vig)—yet Tarr nonetheless exalts in and celebrates the faithful’s naïve devotion.
 Despite the interminable length of the takes that comprise this four-shot montage, the moment (which concludes with a sideswipe lateral track to a man pissing into a bare concrete corner) feels a brief respite.
 After experiencing these villagers’ lives, roughly and tangentially, through almost 300 minutes of parallel storytelling, we in the audience feel a part of their community.
 We’ve felt the incessant rain.
 We’ve danced all night on a bender.
 We’ve buried our youngest too early.
 Thus, we understand the hope illuminated by the tracking shot across their ravaged faces.
 Their illegitimate messiah has not met them at journey’s end, but for this moment vigilance rules out and hope springs eternal.
 For a time, we are allowed to bask in the film’s holy gaze at these wrecked, aimless people.
 But then they try to bed down and they can’t shut up: they’re too busy complaining.
 While they bicker and skeptically prognosticate off screen, we track down an endless hallway to a close-up of an owl who is neither impressed nor fazed by these simple humans.
 The owl is one of the many uninterested animals that populate the story; it shows a wide-ranging indifference for this ensemble that shrinks them inside the film’s Petri dish.
 The commune’s eventual demise and dispersal may be interpreted as a cautionary parable, but it remains in its own vacuum-tight space, imprisoned in a world prone to ignorance, myopia, greed, blind faith, alcoholism, rain and wind, and sealed off (as a tomb) by a hermit physician’s chilling final gesture.

 Satantango’s iconic sequence, which features a possibly feebleminded—and definitely neglected—blank-faced girl named Estike (Erika Bók) torturing her cat, is a brutal piece of filmmaking, likely to make you wince, but the chapter-ending payoff is well worth the investment.
-Its repercussions ripple back on themselves and unwrap outwards to envelop—and color—the entire community (& the film (& you)).
+Its repercussions ripple back on themselves and unwrap outwards to envelop—and color—the entire community (andthe film, and you).
 As the girl lays down one last time next to her poisoned cat, she imagines an angel watching over her, guiding her through to the beyond.
 Dramatically, the sequence works equally as a climax and an inciting incident, and given its placement at the heart of the narrative, just before the midway intermission, it’s hard not to see it as both.
 The film’s cyclical structure, within both halves, works as a mirror, much like the twelve-step tango itself: six steps forward mimicked and recast as six steps back.
 Thus, the audience is off kilter, reeling from either the repetitions of shot movements at crucial narrative intersections or the retelling of key interactions from oppositional points of view.
 It’s a risky strategy that tests the audience’s patience and ability to keep up, but it is this rigor that pays the richest dividends and keeps us coming back to the wellspring.

 The first chapter post-intermission is entitled “Irimias Delivers a Speech.”
 Irimias was rumored dead for years and has now appeared (perhaps reborn?) to chastise his former neighbors, forcing them into submission.
 Irimias’s undercutting admonition at Estike’s wake is typical of Tarr’s subversive set-up & pay off strategy.
 Another memorable and hilarious example (aside from the pissing-in-a-corner capper mentioned above) comes when Irimias, awed by a fog hanging over the ruins where Estike’s dead body was found, drops reverently to his knees.
 After the cloud lifts and drifts away, as crumbling buildings reappear on the landscape, Irimias casually stands up to continue along the path.
 A few steps later his partner Petrina (Putyi Horváth) asks, “What?
 You’ve never seen fog before?”, effectively deflating Irimias and the audience’s reverie.
 It likewise reminds us of Estike’s devastating, naïve epiphany: the question implied, Is her guardian angel indeed gazing down from on high?